theRealAph/ScopeLocals/README.md

 Scope locals also provide us with some other nice-to-have features, in
 particular:

 * Strong Typing.
-When a scope local is bound to a value, its type is checked.
+Whenever a scope local is bound to a value, its type is checked.
 This means that an error message is delivered at the point an error was made rather than later.
+Also, there are usually more instances of `get()` than there are bindings.
 * Immutability.
 The value bound to a scope local cannot change within a method.
 (It can be re-bound in a callee, of which more later.)
 * Well-defined extent.
-A scope local is bound to a value at the start of a scope and its previous value (or none) is restored at the end.
+A scope local is bound to a value at the start of a scope and its previous value (or none) is always restored at the end.
 * Optimization opportunities.
 These properties allow us to generate excellent code.
 In many cases a scope-local `get()` is as fast as a local variable.